-Now, it is not always necessary to buy a new adapter, as some laptops come shipped with compatible chipsets, the problem is, however, that you can't use your laptop's internal WiFi adapter for your Virtual Machines.
-So, if you run Kali Linux inside of a VM on your laptop, that won't help you, and that is the reason why you need an external WiFi adapter for Kali Linux.
+Now, it is not always necessary to buy a new adapter, as some laptops come shipped with compatible chipsets.
+The problem is, however, that you can’t use your laptop’s internal WiFi adapter for your Virtual Machines.
+So, if you run Kali Linux inside of a VM on your laptop, that won’t help you, and that is the reason why you need an external WiFi adapter for Kali Linux.

 So what are some of the criteria for determining the Best WiFi Adapter for Kali Linux?
-A couple of things: Compatibility, Speed, WiFi Protocol, "Stealthiness", and of course, the opinion of our community!
+A couple of things:

 Bear in mind that some of the listed adapters below are EOL (End of Life) and can be hard to get.
-This also depends a bit on the country, so checking different country's Amazon sites or eBay might be worthwhile.
+This also depends a bit on the country, so checking different countries’ Amazon sites or eBay might be worthwhile.
 I have seen older adapters getting re-listed on Amazon regularly from third-party sellers, so I provided you guys with all the Amazon links to get straight to your adapter and check the availability.

 For your convenience, I have listed all of the adapters that I have found on Amazon in our Ceos3c Amazon Store.
-All links in this article are Amazon affiliate links, which gives me a small commission from your purchase and helps me out to keep this blog alive, so I would appreciate this free way of supporting my blog.

 WiFi Adapter for Kali Linux – Compatible Chipsets

 For the longest time, the gold standard for WiFi Adapter for Kali Linux chipsets was Realtek, Ralink, and Atheros.
-In recent months and years, ALFA has started working with MediaTek, which manufactures the MT76XXU chipset lineup which is fully supported by Kali Linux, so there is a new player in the game for Kali Wireless Adapter.
+In recent months and years, ALFA has started working with MediaTek, which manufactures the MT76XXU chipset lineup, which is fully supported by Kali Linux, so there is a new player in the game for Kali Wireless Adapter.